bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/github-cheat-sheet.md

     # On branch master
     nothing to commit, working directory clean

-You can see what “hunks” you’ve stashed so far using `git stash list`.
-Since the “hunks” are stored in a Last-In-First-Out stack, our most recent change will be at top.
+You can see what "hunks” you’ve stashed so far using `git stash list`.
+Since the "hunks” are stored in a Last-In-First-Out stack, our most recent change will be at top.

     $ git stash list
     stash@{0}: WIP on master: 049d078 added the index file